Battle of the Bands spreads comfort and joy to area ERs

-LAKE PLACID — Santa and his elves started the Battle of the Bands, Inc. Toy Run early on Friday morning beginning with AdventHealth Lake Placid.
+LAKE PLACID — Santa and his elves started the Battle of the Bands, Inc. Toy Run early Friday morning, Dec.
+20, beginning with AdventHealth Lake Placid.
 From there, the merry makers worked their way back towards the North Pole stopping to bring toys to Highlands Regional Medical Center, Sunny Hills of Sebring, and AdventHealth Sebring.
 The group dropped off toys for AdventHealth Wauchula at the Sebring location as well.

 The Battle of the Bands is a 501 C3 veteran’s services charity.
 The charity has been doing toy drives for five years, said President Anna Marie Feeney.
 This year a toy run was implemented to include all four emergency rooms.